Fixed-income attribution: Modeling the yield curve

-Another generalizing of Nelson-Siegel is the family of Exponential Polynomial Model ("EPM(n)") where the number of linear coefficients is free.
+Another generalization of Nelson-Siegel is the family of Exponential Polynomial Model ("EPM(n)") where the number of linear coefficients is free.

 Once a curve has been fitted, the user can then define various measures of shift, twist and butterfly, and calculate their values from the calculated parameters.
 For instance, the amount of shift in a curve modeled by a polynomial function can be modeled as the difference between the polynomial $a _0$ parameters at successive dates.
 In practice, the Nelson-Siegel function has the advantages that it is well-behaved at long maturities, and that its parameters can be set to model virtually any yield curve (see Nelson and Siegel [1987]).

 Factor-based attribution

 A factor-based model of yield curve movements is calculated by deriving the covariance matrix of yield shifts at predefined maturities, and calculating the eigenvectors and eigenvalues of this matrix.
 Each eigenvector corresponds to a fundamental model of the yield curve, and each eigenvector is orthogonal, so that the curve movement on any given day is a linear combination of the basis eigenvectors.
 The eigenvalues of this matrix then give the relative weights, or importance, of these curve shifts.
 [Phoa (1998)].

 Factor models use a large sample of historical yield curve data and construct a set of basis functions that can be linearly combined to represent these curve movements in the most economical way.
 The algorithm always attributes as much of the curve movement to the first basis function, then as much as possible to the second, and so on.
 Since these functions roughly correspond to our shift and twist motions, this approach attributes almost all of the curve change to these two modes, leaving a very small contribution from higher modes.
 Typical results attribute 90% of curve movements to shift changes, 8% to twist, and 2% to curvature (or butterfly) movements.
 However, the issue that these basis functions may be different from those in which the risk decisions were expressed is not widely appreciated.

 Since conventional risk analysis for fixed-income instruments usually assumes a parallel yield shift across all maturities, it would be most convenient if a parallel motion mode turned out to dominate the other modes, and in fact this is more or less what occurs.

 While a factor-based decomposition of term structure changes is mathematically elegant, it does have some significant drawbacks for attribution purposes: